Nerivec/silabs-multiprotocol-builder/README.md

 # silabs-multiprotocol-builder

+> [!TIP]
+> Silabs will be releasing binaries, same as this project intended, with future releases. _Archiving this for reference._

 Builder for Silabs multiprotocol (Zigbee, OpenThread, Bluetooth Low Energy) components.

-> [!WARNING]
-> Experimental!

 Uses Silicon Labs Simplicity SDK and Silicon Labs Configurator (slc) to build binaries and configurations files for supported architectures (arm32, arm64, x86_64).
 It mimics the official Silicon Labs Multiprotocol Docker container to be able to use the components outside of containers.